alam0rt/kustomize-aws-ssm-generator/README.md

 *annotate* is a bool, if set to true the `v1/Secret` resource will be annotated with some information about where the parameters were pulled from and what version (if any) are used

 *region* is used to set the AWS region for the plugin

+*type* is used to set the Kubernetes v1.Secret type, e.g. kubernetes.io/tls.
+If not set it will default to Opaque.

 #### Installation